effekseer/effekseer.github.io/Help_Tool/_sources/en/overview.md.txt

 Added a setting to change the mouse mapping to manipulate the viewport (you can select Maya style, Blender style, etc.).

+### 1.52e（20/05/07）

+Make delete button enabled in F-Curve on Mac

+Fix a bug that removing points with double click was disabled in F-Curve.

+Improve behavior of drag in F-Curve.

 ### 1.52d（20/05/06）

 Fixed a bug where the magnification of recorded images is wrong.